 - Application Deadline: January 8, 2019

-- Course Level: award is available to provide ESRC funding for over 40 new PhD studentships each year.
+- Course Level: Scholarship is available to provide ESRC funding for over 40 new PhD studentships each year.

-- Study Subject: The studentships are awarded in Research.
+- Study Subject: Scholarships are awarded in Research.

 - Anthropology- Overseas Fees: £16,950